-Child maintenance relates to regular payments made by a non-resident parent to the individual or parent with care of the child to meet their day-to-day living expenses following relationship breakdown.
-Child maintenance has to be paid until a child reaches 16 years or 20 years if they are in full time education.
+Child maintenance is the financial support paid by the non-resident parent to the parent or inidivdual with care of the child to help cover a child’s living costs after separation or divorce.
+It ensures that children continue to receive the care and resources they need, regardless of their parents’ relationship status, and has to be paid until a child reaches 16 years or 20 years if they are in full time education.

 Once the relevant income has been determined, the CMS will also consider the number of children to be paid for, any other children they financially support, and whether the parents ‘share care’.
 This refers to the child staying overnight with the paying parent, and if this happens at least 52 nights a year (an average of 1 night a week), this will impact on the child maintenance payable.